aquatiger/ciphers/README.md

 User inputs a number and python turtle draws the cipher.

-Plan on randomizing the color of the cipher and possibly the background.
+The color of the cipher and the color of the background are randomized now, so each time is a different color for both.